jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 layout: post
 ---

-In the last step, we had seen that `db_accessor.py` used `psycopg2`, the PostgreSQL database adapter, to interact with the database.
+In the last step, we had seen that `db_accessor.py` used `sqlite3`, the SQLite database adapter, to interact with the database.
-In this section, we will introduce SQLAlchemy, whose core will act as an abstraction layer to connect with the PostgresSQL database.
+In this section, we will introduce SQLAlchemy, whose core will act as an abstraction layer to connect with the SQLite database.

 Before we start making any code changes, we need to install `sqlalchemy` from [PyPI](https://pypi.org/).
 In your `marketsvc/requirements.txt` file, add `sqlalchemy`: